Project

 cdo with compressed data

-Added by Aaron Spring about 2 years ago
+Added by Aaron Spring over 2 years ago

 I want to compress the real information of `netcdf` files based on `bitinformation.jl` as showcased in this gist https://gist.github.com/aaronspring/383dbbfe31baa4618c5b0dbef4f6d574, i.e. to `bitround` and `compress` existing `netcdf` MPI-M output and replace previous files with smaller new files, while still being able to work with all tools: `xarray`, `cdo`, ...